Hopedhydra/ChatBot-Beta/README.md

 # ChatBot Beta
 this is a test one

-run install.bat
+create a openai account (chatgpt) then create a openai api and put that key in here

-after that start is every time with start.bat
+start it every time with start.bat